 “I ain’t even shook your hand and you’ve already got the job.”

-“As serious as a testicular lump,” Charlie said.
+“As serious as a testicular lump,” Cassidy said.
 “You are the Dildo Master.”

-“You got me on Candid Camera or some shit?”
+“You got me on Candid Camera or some stupid shit?”

 “Don’t get too excited, kid,” Ryba muttered, “You haven’t read the small print.”

 After hearing out his interviewers, Dunc grumbled and groaned, and said yes so long as they can at least provide free accommodation for the summer.
-Charlie promised his remaining spare room (the other spots were already taken including the closet under the stairs which, for some reason.
-He preferred to an actual room for reasons we’ll explain elsewhere), and so Dunc was ready to rumble.
+Charlie promised his remaining spare room (the other spots were already taken including the closet under the stairs), and so Duncan was ready to rumble.

 The above video and images are examples of his keen eye for marketing slogans and campaigns.
 It was only because of a rapidly decreasing budget that his ideas were later reduced to garbage.
-All except the animation which he worked on with Bruce Brooks who had a solid amateur but relatively impressive background in animation siftwars as well as workplace theft.
+All except the animation which he worked on with Bruce Brooks who was as good at animation as he was workplace theft.

-His main contribution to the Cyberia Universe was coming up with the megacorp Chipmunk, whose ingenious slogan was: “Munkey Chips for Chipmunks” but then he changed it to “SURVIVAL IS YOUR RIVAL” which was even better but was barely used anywhere.
+Duncan’s contribution to the Cyberia Universe was coming up with the megacorp Chipmunk, whose ingenious slogan was: “Munkey Chips for Chipmunks” but then he changed it to “SURVIVAL IS YOUR RIVAL” which was even better but we’ve only found one usage of it so far.

 Leave a comment